CENVOS

 The Centre has continued to authenticate and certify that students fulfill requirements of the University Senate by ensuring and enforcing the policy that all JME students must pass at least three of the vocational skill courses, while all direct entry students must pass at least two vocational skill courses registered for before such students would be cleared for graduation.

-ISSUANCE OF CENVOS CERTIFICATES: The University Management has commenced issuance of Certificates of Proficiency to graduating students in their chosen vocational area.
-Feedbacks received from our graduates have continued to reveal that most of them get employed with their Vocational experience than main courses studied.
+The University Management has commenced issuance of Certificates of Proficiency to graduating students in their chosen vocational areas.
+Feedbacks reveal that most of them get employed with their Vocational experience than main courses studied.

 COMMUNITY SERVICE

-Fruit Juice, Beverages and Non-Alcoholic Drink Production: This unit produces orange and pineapple fruit juice.
-It also produces high quality custard packaged in small and medium packs.
+Fruit Juice, Beverages and Non-Alcoholic Drink Production: This Unit specializes in the production of orange and pineapple fruit juice, offering healthy, natural options to the University and surrounding community.
+It also produces high-quality custard, available in small and medium-sized packs to suit different household needs.

 COURTESY VISITS AND EXTENSION SERVICES